DamianSiuta/entropyguard/README.md

 ## 🚀 Key Features

+* **Hybrid Deduplication Engine:** Two-stage deduplication strategy that delivers massive performance gains. **Stage 1** uses `xxhash` for lightning-fast exact duplicate removal (hash-based), eliminating identical content before expensive AI processing. **Stage 2** applies semantic similarity detection using `sentence-transformers` and `FAISS` only on survivors, dramatically reducing computational costs and processing time.
+This hybrid approach provides the best of both worlds: speed and intelligence.

+* **Unix Pipes & Streaming:** Built for data engineering workflows.
+Reads from `stdin` and writes to `stdout`, making EntropyGuard a perfect fit for Unix pipelines, `n8n` workflows, Apache Airflow DAGs, and bash scripting.
+All logs and progress indicators are automatically redirected to `stderr`, ensuring clean, parsable JSONL output on `stdout` for downstream processing.

+* **ROI & Cost Report:** Automatically generates a marketing-grade cost savings report at the end of each run.
+Calculates estimated API cost savings (based on OpenAI embedding pricing) by tracking all dropped characters from exact duplicates, semantic duplicates, and validation filters.
+See exactly how much you're saving in real dollars.

 * **Semantic Deduplication:** Uses `sentence-transformers` and `FAISS` (Vector Search) to find and remove meanings-based duplicates, not just exact matches.
 This advanced approach identifies semantically similar content even when word-for-word matches don't exist.

 * **Universal Ingestion:** Single CLI interface for heterogeneous data sources – Excel (`.xlsx`), Parquet (`.parquet`), CSV, and JSONL/NDJSON – all normalized into a unified processing pipeline.